-With the aim of being informed about and checking the adequacy and integrity of the financial reporting service and the proper functioning of the Company's internal monitoring and risk management systems, the Committee arranges meetings with the heads of department and management of the various divisions and monitoring units that are relevant from a risk management perspective, in order to receive reports on the operation of the risk management systems that have been established and the conclusions reached.
-The most import areas and issues reviewed over the course of the financial year were as follows: (i) projects and operational follow-up in IT and T&D; (ii) project management (Minsait and T&D); (iii) monitoring business performance at certain subsidiaries; (iv) productivity (Minsait and T&D); (v) product quality and safety; (vi) financial risk; (vii) insurance; (viii) management of subcontracting; (ix) information security; (x) privacy; (xi) supply margins; (xii) legal liability; (xiii) Corporate Governance; (xiv) separation of businesses; (xv) key personnel; (xvi) definition of prices and scope of supply; and (xvii) dual-use items.
+With the aim of being informed about and checking the adequacy and integrity of the financial reporting service and the proper functioning of the Company's internal control and risk management systems, the Committee arranges meetings with the heads of department and management of the various divisions and control units that are relevant from a risk management perspective, in order to receive reports on the operation of the risk management systems that have been established and the conclusions reached.
+The most important areas and issues reviewed over the course of the financial year were as follows: i) IT and T&D projects and the monitoring of operations; ii) project management (Minsait and T&D); iii) productivity (Minsait and T&D); iv) cybersecurity; v) data protection; vi) information security and supplier management; vii) changes to risk due to the economic, social, political and employment situation resulting from the pandemic; viii) changes in the price of materials, services and labour; ix) ESG risks and opportunities; and xi) quality.